 As at the date of this report, the Board comprises a balanced composition of Directors who possess a wide spectrum of relevant skills and experience, including three executive Directors and two independent non-executive Directors.
 All Directors are expressly identified in all corporate communications.
 The biographical details of each Director are set out on pages 12 and 13 of this report.
-The Board has established four Board committees, namely the Audit Committee, the Remuneration Committee, the Nomination Committee and the Investment Committee (together the "Board Committees").
+The Board has established five Board committees, namely the Audit Committee, the Remuneration Committee, the Nomination Committee, the Investment Committee and the Environmental, Social and Governance ("ESG") Committee (together the "Board Committees").

-During the Reporting Period, the attendance of the Directors at the Board meetings, Audit Committee meetings, Remuneration Committee meetings, Nomination Committee meetings, Investment Committee meeting and the Company's annual general meeting held on 8 June 2020 ("2020 AGM") is given below and their respective responsibilities are discussed later in this report.
+During the Reporting Period, the attendance of the Directors at the Board meetings, Audit Committee meetings, Remuneration Committee meetings, Nomination Committee meetings, Investment Committee meetings, ESG Committee meetings and the Company's annual general meeting held on 7 June 2021 ("2021 AGM") is given below and their respective responsibilities are discussed later in this report.

-2020 AGM Board meetings No. of meetings Audit Committee meetings attended/held Remuneration Committee meetings Nomination Committee meetings Investment Committee meeting Executive Directors Ms. Li Yang Mr. Lam Yat Keung Mr. Huang Hanshui Mr. Yang Junjie (appointed on 22 January 2020) (resigned on 22 January 2021) 1/1 1/1 1/1 1/1 5/6(note) 6/6 6/6 6/6 N/A N/A N/A N/A N/A N/A N/A N/A N/A N/A N/A N/A N/A Independent non-e Mr. Ho Chi Fai Ms. Liu Yanfang Mr. Zhang Jue executive Directors (resigned on 1 January 2020) 1/1 N/A 1/1 6/6 N/A 6/6 2/2 N/A 2/2 3/3 N/A 3/3 3/3 N/A 3/3 1/1 N/A 1/1
+No. of meetings attended/held 2021 AGM Board meetings Audit Committee meetings Remuneration Committee meetings Nomination Committee meetings Investment Committee meetings Committee meetings (note c) Executive Directors Ms. Li Yang 1/1 14/14 N/A N/A N/A (note b) N/A 0/0 Mr. Lam Yat Keung (resigned on 22 January 2021) 0/1(note a) 1/14(note a) N/A N/A N/A N/A N/A Mr. Huang Hanshui 1/1 14/14 N/A N/A N/A N/A 0/0 Mr. Yang Junjie 1/1 14/14 N/A N/A N/A N/A N/A Independent non-executive Directors Mr. Ho Chi Fai 1/1 14/14 2/2 3/3 3/3 3/3 N/A Mr. Zhang Jue 1/1 14/14 2/2 3/3 3/3 3/3 N/A